learn-co-students/nyc04-seng-ft-120720/42-rails-api-auth/README.md

 ## Auth Discussion

+- cookies! sessions (SessionController)

+  - JWT (JSON Web Token)

+- bcrypt and hashing!
+  - password_digest
+- authenticating routes! (what can a user access after logging in?)
+- params

 ## Fake It Till You Make It

 Building out these features takes a significant amount of time, which means less